-The law of Lebanon, Tennessee says that everybody who owns real property has to pay taxes on it.
-The term "real property" refers to land and buildings, as well as anything affixed to the land, like trees and natural resources.
+The law of Lebanon, Pennsylvania says that everyone who owns real property has to pay taxes on it.
+The term "real property" refers to land and buildings, as well as anything adhered to the land, like trees and natural resources.

-How Property Tax is Calculated in Lebanon, Tennessee
+How Property Tax is Calculated in Lebanon, Pennsylvania

-Most often, property taxes in Lebanon, Tennessee are simply a set percentage of the property's value.
-Across the country, state authorities impose a wide range of various tax rates.
+Most often, property taxes in Lebanon, Pennsylvania are simply a set percentage of the property's value.
+Across the country, state authorities impose a wide range of different tax rates.
 The highest rates in the country are in the area of 5% of the property's value, and the lowest are less than 1%.

-To that end, the Lebanon, Tennessee employees in charge of appraising land look at objective facts to measure value, like the size of the land and any buildings on it, the way in which the land may legally be utilized (zoning), and the health of the local real estate market.
+To that end, the Lebanon, Pennsylvania employees in charge of appraising land look at objective facts to measure value, like the size of the land and any buildings on it, the way in which the land may legally be used (zoning), and the health of the local real estate market.

-How A Lebanon, Tennessee Property Tax Attorney Can Help.
+How A Lebanon, Pennsylvania Property Tax Attorney Can Help.